Gamal Abdel Nasser Airbase: World War II

+The airfield saw heavy use during the Western Desert Campaign of 1941–42.
+No. 211 Group RAF made its headquarters at the airfield for several months.

-The airfield was largely reconstructed in 1942 by the Royal Air Force (RAF) and brought into operational use on 12 December 1942.
-It was used during World War II by the RAF and the United States Army Air Forces during the North African Campaign against Axis forces.
+The airfield was largely reconstructed in 1942 by the Royal Air Force (RAF) and brought into operational use again on 12 December 1942.
+It was used during World War II by the RAF and the United States Army Air Forces (USAAF) during the North African Campaign against German and Italian forces.

 RAF units which used the airfield were: